aws-lite/aws-lite/plugins/dynamodb/readme.md

 Properties:
 - **`InputFormat` (string) [required]**
+  - Source data format, can be set to: `CSV`, `DYNAMODB_JSON`, or `ION`
 - **`S3BucketSource` (object) [required]**
+  - Destination S3 bucket of the snapshot import
 - **`TableCreationParameters` (object) [required]**
+  - Parameters for the table to import the data, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TableCreationParameters.html)
 - **`ClientToken` (string)**
+  - Ensures operation request is idempotent
 - **`InputCompressionType` (string)**
+  - Input compression type, can be set to: `GZIP`, `ZSTD`, or `NONE`
 - **`InputFormatOptions` (object)**
+  - Additional input formatting options

 ### `ListBackups`